MicrosoftDocs/powerapps-docs/powerapps-docs/teams/inspection-adaptive-card.md

 1. Copy the entirety of the text that was edited and paste it back into the **OnSelect** property of the Submit inspection button.
 Verify that there are no errors on the button.

-1. Select the Welcome Screen from the Tree View, preview the app, and input a test inspection to verify that the Flow is posting the adaptive card to the Team channel that you defined in the Flow.
+1. Select the Welcome Screen from the Tree View, preview the app, and input a test inspection to verify that the flow is posting the adaptive card to the Team channel that you defined in the flow.

     ![Inspection notification adaptive card in Teams](media/update-inspection-notification-to-use-adaptive-card/inspection-notification-adaptive-card.png "Inspection notification adaptive card in Teams")